smitchell/spring-cloud-config-vault/README.md

           search-locations: file://${pwd}/../config-repo
 ```

-Also, the Config Service is running in native mode, which is only suitable for testing.
+As you can see, the Config Service is running in native mode, which is only suitable for testing.
-Use a Git repository in non-Dev environments.
+Use a Git repository for non-Dev environments.

-### Start the Authentication Server
+### Start the Config Service
-1) cd ./spring-oauth2-sso-config-no-eureka/authentication-service
+1) cd ./spring-cloud-config-vault/config-service
 2) mvn spring-boot:run

+### Start the Authentication Service
+1) cd ./spring-cloud-config-vault/authentication-service
+2) mvn spring-boot:run

+### Start the Geography Server
+1) cd ./spring-cloud-config-vault/geography-service
+2) mvn spring-boot:run

 ### Start the Protected Web site
-1) cd ./spring-oauth2-sso-config-no-eureka/protected-web-site
+1) cd ./spring-cloud-config-vault/protected-web-site
 2) npm install
 3) ng serve --baseHref=/protected-web-site/ --port=9001

 ### Start the Zuul Proxy
-1) /spring-oauth2-sso-config-no-eureka/proxy-service
+1) /spring-cloud-config-vault/proxy-service
 2) mvn spring-boot:run